MONROE-PROJECT/Maintenance/README.md

 ### Recovery

-  * If the node is **fully gray** in the inventory, the following actions should be taken:
+  * If the reported node issue is **last seen > ?h**, the following actions should be taken:
     * power cycle the node leaving it unpowered for 2-5 minutes, via cable or text message.
 (3 attempts)
     * physical analysis - is it powered? does it react on text messages by powering off?
     * BIOS check via serial cable (if possible) - report on the BIOS output after boot.
     * Exchange hardware.

-  * If individual modems are **fully gray or continuously red** in the inventory, the following actions may be taken, in addition to reporting the issue in a maintenance ticket:
+  * If the reported node issue is **Not all interfaces live**, the following actions may be taken, in addition to reporting the issue in a maintenance ticket:
     * login via SSH maintenance access (a node that does not reply on SSH should be treated as fully gray)
     * report the output of the following commands, if suspicious
       * *cat /var/log/biteback.log* - system self-test should report all successful tests, or errors